mstormi/storm.house/docs/openhabian.md

 If you're a newbie to Linux, you sooner or later will have to know some Linux if you want to copy some files or are on the search for a solution to a problem.
 Take some time at this stage to study tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.

--   "Learn the ways of Linux-fu, for free" interactively with exercises at [linuxjourney.com](https://linuxjourney.com).
--   The official Raspberry Pi help articles over at [raspberrypi.org](https://www.raspberrypi.org/help)
--   "Now what?", Tutorial on the Command line console at [LinuxCommand.org](http://linuxcommand.org/index.php)

 ### more openHABian configuration

 openHABian is supposed to provide a ready-to-use openHAB base system.